 Running the engine from time to time

-Some vehicles require special stopping procedures either after covering some distance or after a set time period has elapsed.
-Some cars don’t require any special procedures at all, but if your car’s manual says that you must allow the engine to run once every 6 hours, for example, you should do it.
+Some vehicles require special stopping procedures after covering some distance or after a set period has elapsed.
+Some cars don’t need special procedures, but if your car’s manual says you must allow the engine to run once every 6 hours, you should do it.

-You may think that overfilling the transmission before towing may circumvent this requirement, but it actually won’t.
-The reason for this is that the problem is caused by lack of oil circulation rather than by lack of a lubricant.
+You may think overfilling the transmission before towing may circumvent this requirement, but it won’t.
+This is because the problem is caused by a lack of oil circulation rather than lubricant.
 So don’t try to bypass the instructions and be “smart” about your car.

 Wheel steering locks & battery power

 In some vehicles, you are required to place the ignition switch in its ON position to unlock the steering.
 Aside from that, when the ignition is on, power is applied to various systems in the vehicle.
-During a long day of towing, this may lead to a significant discharge of the battery.
+During a long day of towing, this may lead to a significant battery discharge.

 Manufacturers give various tips and instructions on preventing battery discharge.
-Mostly, manufacturers require that you remove one or more fuses from the vehicle while towing.
-The negative cable is also removed due to this reason.
-It may also be possible for your vehicle to be charged from the motorhome while towing.
+Manufacturers require removing one or more fuses from the vehicle while towing.
+The negative cable was also released for this reason.
+It may also be possible for your car to be charged from the motorhome while towing.

-By the way, this is also the reason why you need to switch all of the vehicle’s power equipment off during the ride.
-Obviously, this is done in order to preserve charge in the battery.
+This is also why you must switch off the vehicle’s power equipment during the ride.
+This is done to preserve the charge in the battery.

 Things to consider before flat towing your vehicle

-After getting yourself a motorhome and a flat-towable vehicle, you probably aren’t ready for the towing just yet.
+After getting yourself a motorhome and a flat-towable car, you probably aren’t ready for towing yet.
 Before actually setting off for your journey, there are some things that you need to keep in mind.
-Those things are your RV’s hitch receiver, your tow bar, the vehicle’s baseplates, and auxiliary brakes.
+Your RV’s hitch receiver, tow bar, baseplates, and auxiliary brakes are those things.

 Let’s go over them one by one.